12 of the Most Fascinating Good Luck Charms from Around the World

 Hamsas in Israel

 The hamsa is Israel’s own version of warding off the evil eye from homes and public spaces.
 Both Muslims and Jewish people use the hand-shaped amulet with thumbs on both sides to protect themselves from misfortune.
 Hamsas are also adorned in the sacred color blue and symbols like the fish, eyes, or the Star of David.
 Prayers like the Birkat Habayit (Blessing for the Home) or the Tefilate HaDerech (Traveler’s Prayer) are often inscribed on Jewish Hamsas.
-Boost your chances for good energy and prosperity with these good luck charms and 11 other lucky things to always keep in your home.
+Boost your chances for good energy and prosperity with these good luck charms.

 Carp scales in Slovakia